jdrew1303/xa-arch/docs/lang.md

-### Table Transformation
+### Table Transformation in the Limited-Purpose "Xalgo" Language
 In the XA system there is a requirement for [Repository](https://github.com/Xalgorithms/xa-repository.simple) owners to be able to represent rules in a readable format that can be stored in the [Registry](https://github.com/Xalgorithms/xa-registry).
 These rules are composed of tables and series of operations on tables.
-The language documented in the following sections fulfills the *series of operations* component of this thinking.
+The "Xalgo" language documented in the following sections fulfills the specified *series of operations* component of this thinking.
+It is intentionally very limited in scope.

 The language itself is *line-oriented*.
 Each line in a program represents a single, atomic operation on a table or the context in which the program is run.
 It includes the ability to specific *expectations* and *outputs* of the program.
 There are two primary data structures in the language: